Sunday, July 12, 2009

 The Premiere

 The premiere of my work "The Mountain" is fast approaching.
 I can feel the tension slowly building up, and all I can do is to pace myself.
 When I decided to take the path of choreography, I knew for sure that it will not come easy.
 I was damn right!
-You have to deal with a lot of things, from costumes, research, creating materials, meetings, and endlessly shaping the whole dance, and now marketing.
-I am still learning how to market my art.
-I find that building your own website is a great tool to reach out to people.
+You have to deal with a lot of things, from costumes, research, creating materials, meetings, and to promoting my art.
+I find that building your own website is a great vehicle to reach out to all of you.
 So now, I have just built a new website for my piece "The Mountain."

 Please check it out: www.volcanodance.org

-You will find good information about the shows leading to the world premiere at The Kennedy Center this coming September 10-11, 2009.
+You will find good information about the show leading to the world premiere at The Kennedy Center this coming September 10-11, 2009.

 Wednesday, March 11, 2009